What is mobility sharing?

 If the scooter or bike is on private property and you are able to, move it to the sidewalk or someplace safe where it can be seen.

-If you have any other questions regarding mobility sharing, dockless mobility options or anything related to mobility in St. Louis Park, contact:
+If you have any other questions regarding mobility sharing, dockless mobility options or anything related to mobility in St. Louis Park, please contact:

 Ben Manibog, Transportation Engineer